JoshuaMcClintic/WGU_Capstone/README.md

 # NOTICE
 This project is currntly in beta as I wait for model optimization.
 As such, its predictions can be fairly inaccurate.
 Also, in current release, the project does not support running on Windows systems.
+In its current release, it is also not documented, as I often forget to document my code while writing it.
+In future releases, it will be.

 ---